 Let’s talk about the possible sources of obtaining your plants.
 In the planted tank industry we have traditional Aquaculture and Tissue Culture.
 Aquacultured are grown in a grow out tank, purchased from other hobbyists, or grow emerged at a farm.
 They are hardy plants, but can be prone to pests.

 Tissue culture plants are a new development in our industry.
 These are plants that are grown in a lab.
 They are free from pests and algae.
 They have great shelf lives at your retail store, meaning you can purchase them and not have to plant them that day.
 They are also good value for the money as you can separate the plant bunches.
-There are several available on online, with Greenpro and Tropica being the most easily available online to purchase.
 They are worth the consideration and purchase for having that piece of mind of not worrying about pests.

 When you purchase your live plants, you will want to plant densely to start.
 This prevents algae in the startup phase.
 It also gives high impact from the start.
 To pull off a densely planted tank start we must talk about the dry start method.